Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach: Experiments

-\textbf{Comparison with alternative quantum machine learning methods:} Here, Gra+QSVM and Gra+QCNN in Tabel \ref{tab3} refer to using the graphlet count vector as the inputs to QSVM and QCNN, respectively.
-QSVM has its mapping circuit shown in Appendix but QCNN hasn't.
+Gra+QSVM and Gra+QCNN in Tabel \ref{tab3} refer to using the graphlet count vector as the input to QSVM and QCNN, respectively.
+QSVM has its mapping circuit shown in the Appendix but QCNN does not.
 We apply the mapping circuits shown in Fig.~\ref{Ulayer} to QCNN (Gra+QCNN (w/ M)).
-The results of Gra+QSVM, Gra+QCNN and Gra+QCNN (w/ M) represent no improvement on DQGNN.
+The results of Gra+QSVM, Gra+QCNN and Gra+QCNN (w/ M) represent no improvement on egoQGNN.
 Moreover, compared to Gra+QCNN, Gra+QCNN (w/ M) achieves higher accuracy.
+Notably, compared to GraphQNTK, our model performs better on all datasets except MUTAG.
+The reason for this may be the hierarchical structure of our model, which is not adopted in GraphQNTK.
 This demonstrates that our proposed trainable mapping method is also effective when combined with alternative quantum machine learning algorithms.